robtweed/mg-showcase/README.md

   - qoper8-cp: queue-based Child Process pool management utility
   - glsdb: abstracting the YottaDB and IRIS databases into persistent JSON/JavaScript Object stores
   - qoper8-fastify: a Fastify Plug-in that integrates qoper8-cp, mg-dbx-napi and glsdb
-  - qoper8-stric: a Stric extension that integrates qoper8-cp and mg-dbx-napi
+  - qoper8-stric: a Stric extension that integrates qoper8-cp, mg-dbx-napi and glsdb

   - mg_web: a JavaScript-based interface to YottaDB and IRIS, but integrated directly into NGINX
   - mgw-router: a JavaScript router built on mg_web, offering a high-performance, JavaScript web framework that is built on NGINX - an industrial-strength Web Server rather than a native JavaScript web server (eg Express, Fastify etc)